The City of Portland Sidewalk Program oversees the maintenance of City sidewalks, curbs, and corners.

 More information and resources are available:

-If you wish to learn more about how to repair sidewalks, please see the Sidewalk Repair Manual
+To learn more about how to repair sidewalks, please see the Sidewalk Repair Manual.

 By the numbers: